The Power of Prayer

-"The Power of Prayer" is a 2020 song by Bruce Springsteen from his album Letter to You.
+"The Power of Prayer" is a 2020 song by the American singer-songwriter Bruce Springsteen from his album Letter to You.
 It was only released as a radio single, and a promotional video was released on November 23, a month after the release of the album.

 Song facts and release

 The song has a spiritual language.
 Springsteen was born in a Roman Catholic household, and that turned him off religion, but he didn't lose his faith.
 The video features archival footage from his youth and clips of Springsteen and the E Street Band working on the song in the studio.
 The message of the video is about old friends he’s lost and the optimism of that era, reflected in the footage of Jersey Shore in the summertime during Springsteen’s youth.
 The song gained radio airplay since December 4 in Italy, where it hit #1; besides radio airplay, "The Power of Prayer" reached high positions on streaming platforms: iTunes (#7) and Apple Music (#5), respectively in the United Kingdom and Norway.
 Surprisingly, it did not chart in the United States.